 These emerging research leaders were competitively selected and will be mentored by an Academy Fellow while in the three-year program, and will receive additional training, support and networking opportunities.
 They become Associate Members of the Academy during this period, contributing to our work, including our policy projects, events and programs.

 They join 28 existing mentees, bringing the current total to 30.
-48 individuals have now been accepted since the program began in 2015.
+Since 2015, 48 individuals have been accepted into the program.

 Associate Professor Margie Danchin is a general and immunisation paediatrician at the Department of Paediatrics, Royal Children’s Hospital and a post-doctoral researcher at the Murdoch Children’s Research Institute (MCRI) and The University of Melbourne.
 She is currently Group Leader, Vaccine Uptake at the MCRI.
 As Group Leader of the Vaccine Uptake, MCRI, and Chair of the Australian Collaboration on Social Science (COSSI), she is a leader in Australia on vaccine research focused on generating vaccine demand and acceptance through social science.
 Associate Professor Danchin also conducts research on vaccine safety, vaccine clinical trials and global child health.

 Associate Professor Danchin explained that she was motivated to apply for the AAHMS Mentorship Program for a number of reasons: ‘I have had a non-linear career with many twists and turns.
 I feel excited about the potential opportunity to further build and create my career for the next 5 to 10 years through the AAHMS mentoring program.
 I would greatly value the senior guidance of an AAHMS Fellow and the opportunity to meet other mentees and Fellows through the program.